Gwitchr/gwitchr/README.md

 🧮 I've also taught (but most of the time, to be honest, **learnt** while doing it) about the web, its languages and JS driven backend/frontend with tools such as express, React, TypeScript, Redux, Testing-Library, etc.

-🌱 Currently I'm in the process of getting certified as a MongoDB Developer
+🌱 I'm turning into a data scientist

 ⚡️ Fun fact: I have a B.A. in Product Design 🏴‍☠️